BSeppke/vspkg/README.md

 4. Understanding the vspkg system
 ---------------------------------
 The vspkg system is quite small, since literally consists of recipes and patches of the packages, neither the source code nor the binaries are included.
-Thus, every "package.ps1" call need to perform some actions to install a package:
+Thus, every "package.ps1" call needs to perform some actions to install a package:

 1. Determine if package has already been installed (see installed_packages below).
 2. If not: